IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### requiredStatement

-Text that must be displayed when this resource is displayed or used.
+Text that _MUST_ be displayed when this resource is displayed or used.
 For example, the `requiredStatement` property could be used to present copyright or ownership statements, an acknowledgement of the owning and/or publishing institution, or any other text that the organization deems critical to display to the user.

 Given the wide variation of potential client user interfaces, it will not always be possible to display this statement to the user in the client's initial state.
-If initially hidden, the method of revealing them _MUST_ be obvious, such as a button or scroll bar.
+If initially hidden, the method of revealing them _MUST_ be obvious.

 The value of the property _MUST_ be a JSON object, that has the `label` and `value` properties, in the same way as the `metadata` property items.
 The values of both `label` and `value` _MUST_ be JSON objects, as described in the [languages][prezi-api-3-languages] section.